flatironinstitute/ccn-template/docs/notes/02-packaging.md

 ## Build

-TODO: Also need to have guidance on [build tools](https://www.pyopensci.org/python-package-guide/package-structure-code/python-package-build-tools.html)

 ## pyproject.toml Specifications

 1. `[build-system]` defines the build system requirements for the project, specifying the dependencies and build backend used for building and packaging.
 You can provide the following details: